newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

 Models description
 ------------------

-This diagram of the appointment models might help developers and integrators helps to understand the system.
+This diagram of the appointment models should help developers and integrators to understand the system.

 .. image:: ../_static/images/models/appointment.png
     :width: 700